CHukioo/real-time-radio-controller/README.md

 2. Go to [Vercel](https://vercel.com) and sign in with your GitHub account

-3. Click "New Project" and import your repository

-4. Configure your project:
+3. Configure your project:
    - Framework Preset: Create React App
    - Build Command: `npm run build` or `yarn build`
    - Output Directory: `build`
    - Install Command: `npm install` or `yarn install`

-5. Add environment variables:
+4. Add environment variables:
    - `REACT_APP_POCKETBASE_URL`: Your PocketBase server URL

-6. Click "Deploy"
+5. Click "Deploy"

 Vercel will automatically deploy your application and provide you with a URL.
 It will also set up automatic deployments for future pushes to your repository.